Get Started with Backpacking

 |My creative packing|

 Gear: it can get expensive.
 If you've car camped you probably have all the gear you need.
 If you are starting from scratch, chances are you can find an outdoor supplier that rents gear.
 REI definitely does.
 Maybe you can borrow from a friend or scour Craigslist.You don't have to have an ultralight, super-expensive tent--I have a 2 person tent from Walmart that a "real" backpacker would look at with scorn after hearing its weight.
 Same for sleeping bags and packs.
 I used a down sleeping bag that I bought on sale at Sports Authority and a 30-liter Eureka pack I bought in Barbados in 2002 that's more of a big day pack.
+That said, once you've been on a couple trips and feel like investing having the right gear can make a huge difference by reducing the weight on your back.

 Similarly, you don't need to have a lot of expensive backpacking food, titanium plates, or any of that other fancy eating gear you see in magazines.
 I ate a big breakfast and lunch, made steel-cut oats with protein powder, nuts, and dried fruit for my second-day meal, put that in double Ziploc bags, and took a handful of Cliff Bars for my trail food.
 One of the other guys had a can of Spaghetti-o's.